SAP/spartacus-docs/_pages/dev/event-service.md

 title: Event Service
 ---

 The Spartacus event service provides a stream of events that you can consume without a tight integration to specific components or modules.
-The event system is used in Spartacus to build integrations to third party systems, such as Tag Managers and web trackers.
+The event system is used in Spartacus to build integrations to third party systems, such as tag managers and web trackers.

 The event service also allows you to decouple certain components.
 For example, you might have a component that dispatches an event, and another component that reacts to this event, without requiring any hard dependency between the components.